22 February 2019

 Concert starts at 8:00 pm

 Danielle Miraglia comes armed with a strong steady thumb on an old Gibson, an infectious stomp-box rhythm and harmonica with tunes ranging from heartfelt to socially conscious that will move both your heart and hips.
-Her latest, All My Heroes Are Ghosts, released with her band Danielle M and The Glory Junkies, touches on a lot of what might be on your mind these days — the loss of so many musical heroes on the title track, the chaos of fake news on “Monster,”“ our collective anxieties on “All On Fire,” and more.
-Danielle was nominated for a 2015 Boston Music Award for Singer-Songwriter of the Year.
+Her latest, All My Heroes Are Ghosts, released with her band Danielle M and The Glory Junkies, touches on a lot of what might be on your mind these days — the loss of so many musical heroes on the title track, the chaos of fake news on Monster, our collective anxieties on “All On Fire,” and more.
+Danielle was nominated for a 2018 Boston Music Award for Blues Artist of the Year.
+Danielle’s songs are inspired by many of the greatest female musicians throughout history.

 - Straddling the line where folk/roots meets rock/blues, Danielle Miraglia has a voice that can go from a raspy come-hither purr to an Etta James-esque powerhouse belt, although she may be best known for her lead thumb a heavy, thumping strike on her Gibson thats backdrop percussion in itself.
 Lauren Daley, The Boston Globe